Xeverous/filter_spirit/doc/filter_template.md

 Solution: filter the one with longer name first.

+- `Class "Jewels"` is a superset of `Class "Abyss Jewels"`

 # filter template

-The following code is the recommended order of blocks in a filter.
+The following code presents all potential blocks in the filter.

 For each item set, the strictest possible rules are provided - you can use fewer rules (in most cases, sole `BaseType` is enough) but having strict rules results in better error handling.
 You can also use strict rules to split blocks, eg to separate 1-3 socket resonators and 4 socket resonators.